magentabusiness/magentabusiness.github.io/docs/trendz/business-entities.md

 ## How it works

-Now let's check how Trendz resolves data from ThingsBoard using following report: we are using only 2 fields from Smart Building topology:
+Now let's check how Trendz resolves data from IoT Hub using following report: we are using only 2 fields from Smart Building topology:

 - `building name` that belongs to the Building Asset
 - `energy` telemetry, that belongs to the Energy Meter Device